GEOS-ESM/jedi_bundle/README.md

 Bundle containing all the repositories that are needed to compile the JEDI repos needed by the GMAO.

-### Installation:
+### Installation on Discover:

-If building on NASA's Discover the provided build scripts are a convenient way of building:
+First clone the repo:

 ```
 git clone https://github.com/danholdaway/jedi-bundle
-cd jedi-bundle
 ```

 To build with the default options do: